 As we mentioned with Katoomba, this area was developed during the Victorian Era for tourism and this trail is an extraordinary relic of this time where people raced to provide the most innovative and impressive sights.
 Having been upgraded and improved from the original walkways it is still just as wonderful as it would have been 100 years ago!

-The great thing about the Wentworth Falls area is that you can combine a great walk beginning along the National Pass where you can see the falls from above before continuing down and along to take in more view points and other waterfalls.
-However if you don’t fancy the quite extreme track or can’t handle a longer walk then there are several lookout points within a short walk from the carpark on the top of the ridge.
+The great thing about the Wentworth Falls area is that you can combine a great walk beginning along the National Pass where you can see the falls from above before continuing down and along to take in more viewpoints and other waterfalls.
+However if you don’t fancy the quiet extreme track or can’t handle a longer walk then there are several lookout points within a short walk from the carpark on the top of the ridge.
 Even if you do tackle the impressive National Pass then it is still worth coming back up to the top to see such incredible views as those from Jamison lookout, Princes Rock Lookout and the Eagles Nest Lookout alongside many others on these tracks.
 Even many of the short trails are some of the Best walks in the Blue Mountains due to their incredible views.

 Around Leura, just one stop before Katoomba on the train line, there are many other wonderful trails and viewpoints and being between Wentworth Falls and Katoomba they all join up at certain points.
 Over here be sure to check out Sublime Point, Gordon Falls, Bridal Veil Falls and Majestic Lookout amongst many other amazing spots along the trails.